simon387/notes/java/liferay.md

 4. STOP THE SERVER
 5. run ```patching-tool install```
 6. if all right start the server, otherwise fix things :(
-7. even if the procedure worked, liferay will never start up again correctly
+7. even if the procedure worked, Liferay will never start up again correctly
 8. redeploy and fix things?

 Running example: